peacekeeper/estonia-ipfs/README.md

  * have installed the [card reader software](https://installer.id.ee/?lang=eng).
  * are running a local [IPFS](http://ipfs.io/) daemon.
  * are serving this demo over a trusted TLS certificate.
- * are not running it over localhost.
+ * are not running it on localhost.

 ![alt tag](https://raw.githubusercontent.com/peacekeeper/estonia-ipfs/master/pic1.jpg)